Rapps Covered Bridge (1866)

 Rapps Covered Bridge (Side Detail) 028

-Then I walked under the bridge, can was captured by this view…
+Then I walked under the bridge, and was captured by this view…

 Rapps Covered Bridge (Underneath) HDR 043